Events

 marcianoartfoundation.org

-Mad World brings together works from the Marciano collection that reflect the rampant absurdities of contemporary life.
-Many works address the overwhelming accumulation of information, images, and ideas emanating from our phones, computers, billboards, televisions, and radios.
-Work by Roe Ethridge, Urs Fischer, and Nate Lowman is included.
+Mad World brought together works from the Marciano collection reflecting the rampant absurdities of contemporary life.
+Many of the exhibited works address the overwhelming accumulation of information, images, and ideas emanating from our phones, computers, billboards, televisions, and radios.
+Work by Roe Ethridge, Urs Fischer, and Nate Lowman was included.

 Urs Fischer, Green Solace, 16 Handles, Red Solace, 2017 © Urs Fischer.
 Photo: Mats Nordman